jaredthirsk/cubase-expression-maps/README.md

  - SYP - Synchron Strings Pro
  - VI - Vienna Instruments

-## How to design these?
+# How to design these?

 It can be tricky and there are tradeoffs.

-I use directions instead of attributes.
+I use only use directions, no attributes.

 I try to be complete with articulations so that there is a one to one mapping between Cubase articulation and VSL articulation, even though this is a very large number of articulations.
 Exception:
  - Dimension strings: player selection